 Grosse Clocke (Big Clock): It is a monumental clock built between the 13th and 15th The clock sits in the gate tower that was once part of the City Hall.

 Miroir d’Eau (Outdoor Mirror): Located between Quai Louis XVIII and Quai de la Douane, just opposite Place de la Bourse, the Outdoor Mirror is an artistic elegant puddle created in 2006.
 It is strategically placed in the middle of 18th century buildings, all of which are reflected by the water.
 Depending on the time of the day and the weather, reflections change to create a mystical quality.

 Museum of Aquataine: The museum houses collections depicting the history, Bordeaux as well as that of Aquataine.
-Highlights of the museum include antiquities, Gallic gold coins, artifacts from 25000 BC, and a statue of Hercules from the 3rd century.
+Highlights of the museum include antiquities, Gallic gold coins from the 2nd century BC, artifacts from 25000 BC and a statue of Hercules from the 3rd.